How to Raise Money With a Charity Walk

 When most of us want water, all we need to do is walk to our sink.
 Not everyone is so fortunate.
-Globally, 200 million women and children must walk daily (spending up to five hours) to retrieve fresh water.
+Globally, 200 million women and children must walk daily—sometimes up to 5 hours—to retrieve fresh water.
 The Water 1st Carry 5 Walk For Water shows participants what it’s like.
 During the walk, everyone carries a gallon of water for five kilometers.
 It’s an exercise in raising awareness as much as raising money.

 Take it all off

 Of all the ways to raise awareness for a cause, few are as eye-catching as Cupid’s Undie Run.
 Runners raise money and visibility for neurofibromatosis, a genetic disorder, by jogging in their underpants.
-“If you saw a group of people running down the street in their underwear, you’d want to know why,” race organizer Crystal Rains told Washingtonian Magazine.
+It’s a great way to draw attention to your cause in a dramatic way.

 Help others give thanks

-Thanksgiving is a day for being grateful and over-indulging, but for many people, it’s just another day without enough food..
-The YMCA Turkey Trot has participants donate canned food while trotting off a few of those Thanksgiving calories.
+Thanksgiving is a day for being grateful and over-indulging, but for many people, it’s just another day without enough food.
+The YMCA Turkey Trot has participants donate canned food while burning off a few of those Thanksgiving calories.
 Americans have been holding turkey trots since 1896.
 It’s a cause that clearly resonates with a lot of people because it’s still the most popular race in America.